Skip to main content

 By Stephen C. Schultz

-1) The student enters a general treatment program; wilderness or RTC.
-They are admitted for the more traditional reasons of anxiety, depression, anger or substance abuse.
-It may also be trauma of some kind.
-Any sexual issues are either denied, minimized or not known about.
-Often if sexual issues are known about, they are not perceived by families and clinicians as being the “Primary” issues.
+The student enters a general treatment program—wilderness or residential treatment center (RTC).
+They are admitted for more traditional reasons such as anxiety, depression, anger, or substance abuse.
+It may also be due to trauma of some kind.
+Any sexual issues are either denied, minimized, or not known about.
+Often, if sexual issues are known, they are not perceived by families and clinicians as the primary issues.

 The student develops a healthy therapeutic alliance with the therapist and program.
 He feels comfortable and trusts enough to share.
-He mentions in a group session that he has had some “inappropriate touching” with a sibling, cousin, neighbor etc. The student trusts enough to “risk” sharing this very sensitive information, however, it is usually met with negative responses from peers and staff.
+He mentions in a group session that he has had some “inappropriate touching” with a sibling, cousin, neighbor, etc. The student trusts enough to risk sharing this very sensitive information; however, it is usually met with negative responses from peers and staff.
 Peers often feel uncomfortable around the student.
 The clinical team will struggle with the process surrounding mandatory reporting laws.
-There will be questions like; “We know it needs to be reported, but who do we report to?
+Questions arise, such as: “We know it needs to be reported, but who do we report to?
 How do we tell the family?
 Will the family be drawn into some kind of investigation?”

-The therapist generally shares with the student that “…we will just talk about this in individual therapy from now on.”
-While the therapist has good intentions, this kind of response as well as the increased energy from staff in general reinforces the shame the student feels surrounding the student’s issues.
+The therapist generally shares with the student, “We’ll just talk about this in individual therapy from now on.”
+While the therapist has good intentions, this kind of response, along with the increased attention from staff, reinforces the shame the student feels surrounding these issues.
 Now, the student realizes it’s not safe to share this information anymore.
-The student then starts to emotionally and behaviorally become dysregulated and the program starts looking for another placement.
+The student then starts to become emotionally and behaviorally dysregulated, and the program begins looking for another placement.

 Comments